 I always love hearing the world “free” while traveling.
 If you’re planning on touring St. Mary’s Basilica, make sure to visit the nearby Church of St. Barbara.
 Entrance is free and, although much smaller than St. Mary’s, the artwork inside is unbelievable.

-Getting hungry by now?
-I was.
-Don’t leave Krakow without trying a traditional Polish donut, A.K.A. a paczki.
+Don’t leave Kraków without trying a traditional Polish donut, A.K.A. a paczki.
 Krakowski Paczki has a wide varity of traditional and untraditional paczki for incredibly cheap prices.
 I paid 7 PLN for this toffee covered, toffee filled beauty below and barely resisted going back for seconds.

 After my post-donut nap, I headed out in search of more traditional Polish specialities.
 Olgierd, my pierogi guru, recommended Polakowski as one of his favorite restaurants in Old Town.

 The restaurant had a self-serve style, so I headed to the counter and ordered a Tyskie (Polish beer), Kotlet schabowy z czosnkiem (breaded pork chop with garlic) and mashed potatoes.
-Food was delicious (it tasted like German schnitzel) and the whole meal was incredibly cheap!
+The food was delicious (it tasted like German schnitzel) and the whole meal was incredibly cheap!

 Thankfully I was limited by suitcase space, so I couldn’t buy the entire store.
 I did leave with a beautiful set of salt and pepper shakers for 140 PLN.